Ori-Buhbut/KlalAssignment/README.md

 * Transient — Services are created each time they are requested.
 It gets a new instance of the injected object, on each request of this object.
 For each time you inject this object is injected in the class, it will create a new instance.
 * Scoped — Services are created on each request (once per request).
 This is most recommended for WEB applications.
 So for example, if during a request you use the same dependency injection, in many places, you will use the same instance of that object, it will make reference to the same memory allocation.
 * Singleton — Services are created once for the lifetime of the application.
 It uses the same instance for the whole application.

+# Practical Assignment
+npm install node modules on server and client npm start the server npm start the client